Obama commutes 330 drug sentences on last day as president

 To be eligible for a commutation under Obama’s initiative, inmates had to have behaved well in prison and already served 10 years, although some exceptions to the 10-year rule were granted.
 They also had to be considered nonviolent offenders, although many were charged with firearms violations in relation to their drug crimes.

 Obama personally reviewed the case of every inmate who received a commutation, often poring over case files in the evenings or calling his attorneys into his office to discuss specifics.
-Although a backlog of cases remains as Obama leaves office, his administration reviewed all applications that came in by an end-of-August deadline, officials said.
+Deputy Attorney General Sally Yates said the administration reviewed all applications that came in by an end-of-August deadline — more than 16,000 in total.

 Eggleston said Obama had been particularly motivated to grant clemency to inmates who had turned themselves around in prison.
 He said one inmate had trained and obtained a commercial driver’s license through a prison program, despite having a life sentence that all but assured he’d never get to use it.